quantifiedcode/python-anti-patterns/docs/python/maintainability/using_single_letter_as_variable_name.rst

 Using single letter to name your variables
 ==========================================

-Sometimes you see programmers trying to shorten the ammount of text needed to write a piece of code, but when this goes to exremes, it will result in extremely ugly and unreadable code.
+Sometimes you see programmers trying to shorten the ammount of text needed to write a piece of code, but when this goes to extremes, it will result in extremely ugly and unreadable code.

 Anti-pattern
 ------------